 Josh has expertise in the following areas:

-- Digital fluency: develops others to build deep understanding of digital technologies as a tool for designing and creating solutions.
+- Digital fluency: develops others to build a deep understanding of digital technologies as a force for good.

-- Collaboration: builds relationships and works with people at all levels within educational hierarchies.
+- Collaboration: builds relationships and works with people at all levels of hierarchies from across diverse sectors.

 - Effective leadership: mentors, supports, and grows individuals who value awareness, diversity, courage, equity and clarity.
 Brené Brown Dare to Lead trained.